 |1.
 Decide on a theme and a story for your Painted Pony.
 Will it be a serious subject?
 Would you like your Painted Pony to reflect the traditions of Native Americans or the American West?
 Will it be inspirational, patriotic or historic?
 Are you going to add any other decorations to your horse?
 Will it be the same on both sides or will there be a different design on each side?
 Keep in mind you are working in the round, so you must think in 360 degrees.

-2. You may download any one of the six Painted Ponies forms, which are featured below.
+2. You may download any one of the nine Painted Ponies forms, which are featured below.

 3. Draw your design on paper first, using a pencil.
 Do many sketches or rough drafts.
 Remember to create a design for the base.